As usual, my considerations grouped by chapter:

 What I liked most #

 This book covers topics I like very much, so it would be strange if I disliked it.
-You surely have to read this book if you care about topics covered.
+You surely have to read this book if you care about the topics covered.
 What I really likes most is the care for details.
 For example, you’ll find many things covered with implementation details about the framework.
 This approach increases the quality of a technical book and I’d like to see this kind of details in other books too.

 What I disliked most #